-Just in time for Bring Your Dog to Work Day on June 23, here are the steps you need to follow when implementing your first-ever pet policy.
+Just in time for Take Your Dog to Work Day on June 22, here are the steps you need to follow when implementing your first-ever pet policy.

 1. Weigh the Benefits—and the Risks

 When polled, 75 million Americans opined that having pets in the workplace would positively impact their mood and productivity, and even how well they got along with their colleagues.
-Pets can act as social catalysts, with one 2017 study from Central Michigan University finding that they made employees more attentive, friendly, and collaborative.
+Pets can act as social catalysts, with one study finding that they made employees more attentive, friendly, and collaborative.
 The presence of dogs in particular has been found to dramatically lower stress and even promote better organizational skills.

 On the flip side, there are clear safety and health risks.
 Concerns with pet hygiene and the potential for biting often doom pet policies from the start.
+Keep in mind that most general liability policies exclude animals, but commercial property insurance does cover damage to office space that is caused by pets.
 There are legal risks too, and they’re nothing to sneeze at—in one lawsuit, an allergic employee alleged that her employer violated the Americans With Disabilities Act (ADA) by not amending their policy to accommodate her.

 Consider the nature of the work at your office.
 By definition, not every workplace is equally pet friendly.
 Though office environments are generally safe places for pets, spaces with fragile or dangerous equipment are likely not.
 In other words, no bulldogs in china shops.